MayrMichael/jku-tt06-wave-generator/docs/info.md

 The value generation can be stopped by the pin enable (see pinout section) with a LOW level and continued with a HIGH level.

 ### Sine wave
-The sine wave is generated using a Cordic algorithm, as shown in figure \ref{fig:block_sin}.
+The sine wave is generated using a Cordic algorithm, as shown in the below figure.
 This Cordic algorithm is used in the mode rotation and with the coordinate system circular.
 The following function is implemented in the Cordic algorithm:
 $$x_n = x_0 \cos(z_0) - y_0 \sin(z_0)$$
 $$y_n = y_0 \cos(z_0) + x_0 \sin(z_0)$$
 To generate a sine wave from this formula, $y_0$ must be set to 0 and $x_0$ must be loaded with the desired amplitude.
 The current phase $z_0$ of the sine wave is calculated in advance by a phase accumulator.
 This then transfers its current phase value to the Z input of the Cordic algorithm.
 This allows the Cordic algorithm to generate a sine wave at the Y output, which is then subsequently output.